pegasystems/pega-launchpad-functions/CONTRIBUTING.md

 ### Your First Code Contribution

+#### Pre-requisities:

+1. Request through sail point the GitHub access called GitHub - Pegasystems - Organization User
+2. Have your own personal account on github.com
+3. Once you have sailpoint access, go to https://github.com/orgs/pegasystems/sso to associate your pega sso login with that personal account
+4. Share your personal github username with Tim Miranda, who will add you to the Launchpad team on github.com

+#### Adding a new example:

 1. Create a new branch
 2. Add a new module to the /examples folder
 3. Make sure your module has a README.MD similar to the other modules.
 This is for people to learn how to install and use your example.